cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 }
 ```

-You will also need to remove the import of `encoding/json` because it is not used anymore, and you should remove the parameter `argPlayerInfo` from the `types.NewMsgSendCandidate(...)` call, [function](https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/leaderboard/types/messages_candidate.go#L12-L22) and not least `MsgSendCandidate` itself:
+You will also need to remove the import of `encoding/json` because it is not used anymore, and you should remove the parameter `argPlayerInfo` from the `types.NewMsgSendCandidate(...)` call, from [function](https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/leaderboard/types/messages_candidate.go#L12-L22), and not least from `MsgSendCandidate` itself:

 ```diff-protobuf [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/proto/leaderboard/tx.proto#L23-L28]
     message MsgSendCandidate {